-Due to the Group's business nature, it did not generate significant amount of hazardous wastes during the year ended 31 August 2020.
-In case there are any hazardous wastes produced, the Group must engage a qualified chemical waste collector to handle such wastes in order to comply with the relevant environmental laws and regulations.
+Due to the Group's business nature, it did not generate significant amount of hazardous waste during the year ended 31 August 2021.
+In case there are any hazardous wastes produced, the Group must engage a qualified chemical waste collector to handle the same in order to comply with the relevant environmental laws and regulations.